Uzbekbaatar

 Uzbekbaatar is a genus of extinct mammal from the Upper Cretaceous of Uzbekistan.
 It was a member of the extinct order Multituberculata within the suborder Cimolodonta, though its further affinities are unclear.
-The genus was named by Kielan-Jaworowska Z. and Nesov L.A. in 1992 and means "Uzbek hero".
+The genus was named by Zofia Kielan-Jaworowska and Lev Nessov in 1992 and means "Uzbek hero".

-The one species named by Kielan-Jaworowska and Nesov is Uzbekbaatar kizylkumensis, found in the Upper Cretaceous strata of Uzbekistan.
-A second species was also apparently described by Averianov in 1999.
+The one species named by Kielan-Jaworowska and Nessov is Uzbekbaatar kizylkumensis, found in the Upper Cretaceous strata of Uzbekistan.
+A second species, Uzbekbaatar wardi, was described by Averianov in 1999.